alihassantahir/corrlinks-1/README.md

 When the closes the tab/navigates to some other website, it will automatically HALT itself in the next cycle.

 ## Automatic Login:
 When the user logs out or is logged out by the Corrlinks website, the extension will automatically log in.
-It does this by requesting the password when the extension is initiated after logging into Corrlinks.
-The email is already automatically fetched by the extension.
+It does this by using Autofilling Email and Password provided by Chrome profile saved information.